Founded in 2006

 About the Founder

 Hi, I’m Dr. Fatima Hafiz.
-Before I was the CEO of my own company, I was just a little girl who wanted to be loved and loved learning.
+Before I was the CEO of my own company, I was just a little girl who wanted to love and be loved and loved learning.

-I fell into the trap just like many other urban young black people: letting my circumstances dictate my choices.
+I fell into the trap just like many other urban young people: letting my circumstances dictate my choices.

 From the moment I was born, I was already a part of a generational cycle.

 When I had my own children, I came to realize my children needed more than just food and clothing.
 They needed me to be fully present with them, but I was still learning how to recognize the things they didn’t say aloud.
 In order to be fully present with them, I needed to encourage their budding gifts and catch warning signs in their behaviors.
 My offerings as a parent didn’t match exactly what society might have expected from me.
 But I’ll never forget the note my now-adult daughter wrote to me one Christmas.

-“Mom, you may not have always been there in the way I needed you, but .”
+“Mom, you may not have always been there in the way I needed you, but you have shown me how to pursue my dreams.”

 In spite of all the ways I thought I failed as a parent, they learned from both my successes and failures.
 As I continued trying to be a better parent, I learned from my children.
 They have always been my greatest teachers.